Mannan (film): Plot

 Krishnan befriends Meena, Shanthi Devi's secretary.
 Meena, unlike her boss, is sweet and warm, and instantly falls in love with Krishnan.
 Once Krishnan saves Shanthi Devi from a falling structure by lifting her, but she slaps him.
 He returns to her room and slaps her in private.
 She then realises the incident and promotes him as Section chief mechanic.
-In the meantime Krishnan is elected as the union leader, defeating the office staff candidate supported by Shanthi Devi.
-Shanthi Devi is not very happy about him as they have different views and ideas.
-They have frequent clashes due to this.
+Later, Krishnan is elected as the union leader, defeating the office staff candidate supported by Shanthi Devi.
+Since they have different ideologies, Krishnan and Shanthi Devi have frequent clashes.

 Meena decides to marry Krishnan and reveals it to him.
 Krishnan likes Meena but advises Meena to discuss it with his mother first.
-Shanthi Devi, on the hand, decides to marry Krishnan, to take revenge on him.
+Shanthi Devi, however, decides to marry Krishnan, to take revenge on him.
 She somehow convinces Krishnan's mother to get her married and Krishnan obliges his mother.
 Krishnan's mother is not aware of Shanthi Devi's plan.
-Shanthi Devi expects Krishnan to stay at home post marriage but her plan backfires as Krishnan continues as the union leader even after marriage.
+Shanthi Devi expects Krishnan to stay at home post marriage but her plan fails as Krishnan continues as the union leader even after marriage.

-Shanthi Devi changes a policy in her company which agitates all the workers and they go on an indefinite hunger strike, which is headed by Krishnan.
+Shanthi Devi changes a policy in her company which agitates the workers and they go on strike, headed by Krishnan.
 Viswanathan realises that his company's image is at stake and takes over as the chairman.
 Shanthi Devi is angered by this move and begins destroying her house, humiliated at having lost to Krishnan.
 Krishnan's mother learns of their bitter relationship and, despite recovering from paralysis, immediately dies of guilt.
 An assassination attempt is made on Shanthi Devi by her business rival Sathish, but Krishnan kills him and saves her and ultimately she realises her mistake.
-Meena is later appointed as the new CEO of Devi Industries and Shanthi Devi remains a housewife to Krishnan.
+Meena is later appointed as the new CEO, and Shanthi Devi remains a housewife.